Naalu/ds-senior-capstone-projects-website/reports/Report_7.md

 ---

 ## Executive Summary
 Week before spring break.
-Group focused on midterm presentation.
+Group focused on creating and practicing the midterm presentation.

 ---

 ## 1. Activity Summary
-Describe what each individual has contributed to the project in the last week.
-Provide supporting documentation (e.g., issue numbers, commit IDs, meeting dates, etc.).
-Be honest if someone didn't contribute, and explain why.

-### Example:
 **Rylan:**
+- co-created first draft of slide set for presentation
-refined presentation
+- refined presentation
-- **GitHub Summary:**
+- **GitHub Summary:** 2 commits

 **Chris:**
+- created outline and final slide set for presentation
-refined presentation
+- refined presentation
-- **GitHub Summary:**
+- **GitHub Summary:** 5 commits

 **Jack:**
+- co-created first draft of slide set for presentation
-refined presentation
+- refined presentation
-- **GitHub Summary:**
+- **GitHub Summary:** 2 commits

 **Ethan:**
+- Edited script for presentation
-refined presentation
+- refined presentation
-- **GitHub Summary:**
+- **GitHub Summary:** 5 commits
 ---

 ## 2. Retrospective
-Reflect on the group dynamics and project progress.
-Create five lists to summarize your discussion.

-### Example:
-1. **Appreciations:** Everyone for killing it on the presentation
+1. **Appreciations:** Everyone for did a really good job on the presentation
-2. **Successes:** Midterm presentation
-3. **Failures:** NONE
+2. **Successes:** Hit the exact time estimate for the presentation.
+Worked well together to practice and refine the presentation.
+3. **Failures:** No real progress on the actual project this week.
 4. **Barriers:** Spring break
 5. **What we should try next time:** N/A

 ---

 ## 3. Next Steps
-List the tasks that need to be completed, assign them to team members, and link them to your activity management system and corresponding GitHub issues.

-### Example:
 **Rylan:**
+- Organize future workload for team
+-
 **Chris:**
+- Organize future workload for team

+**Jack:**
-**Jack:** Finish sample data
+- Finish sample data

+**Ethan:**
-**Ethan:** Finish Home page HTML
+- Finish Home page HTML

 ---

 ## Relevant Links
+None